What residence period applies to you?

-- you must not have been without a residence permit for more than three months in total during the past three years.
+- You must not have been without a residence permit for more than three months in total during the past three or five years.
 Stays without residence permits are reckoned from the date when your residence permit expired until you submitted an application for a new residence permit.

 What date will the residence period be reckoned from?

 - Suppose you stayed in Norway when you applied for your first residence permit, forming the basis for a permanent residence permit.
 In that case, the residence period is reckoned from the date on which your residence permit was granted (the decision date).